comegrant/dbt_docs_test/projects/data-model/transform/models/gold/sales/_sales__docs.md

 {% enddocs %}

+{% docs column__mealbox_servings %}

+The total number of mealbox_servings in a mealbox.
+I.e., ordered portions * ordered meals.
+This is null for all order lines that are not a mealbox.

+{% enddocs %}

 {% docs column__has_delivery %}

 1 if the order has delivery.
 E.g., gift card orders does not have a delivery, most other orders does.